Coveo for ServiceNow widget reference

 • The CSS classes box can be used to customize the widget CSS.

-• Check the Hide if no results are returned box to avoid displaying an empty Recommendations box when no items are fed.
+• Enable the Hide if no results are returned option to avoid displaying an empty Recommendations box when no items are fed.

-• Check the Display for anonymous users box if you want the widget to be visible to users that aren’t logged in your portal.
+• Enable the Display for anonymous users option if you want the widget to be visible to users that aren’t logged in to your portal.

-The Searchbox widget, when added to a page, displays a Coveo searchbox meant to replace the default ServiceNow search feature.
+When added to a page, the Searchbox widget displays a Coveo standalone search box meant to replace the default ServiceNow search box.
 When an end user enters keywords in this box, they search your Coveo unified index and get results from your different content sources.
-The user is then redirected to a page that contains a Main Search widget, in which their search results are displayed.
+The user is then redirected to a page that contains the Coveo search page widget, in which the search results are displayed.

 Searchbox widget options

-The following table lists the Searchbox widget options that are available in the Service Portal Designer, as well as the API option names that you can use when embedding the Searchbox widget outside of the Service Portal Designer, such as in a header record HTML template, server script, or client script.
+The following table lists the Coveo search box widget options that are available in the Service Portal Designer, as well as the API option names that you can use when embedding the search box widget outside of the Service Portal Designer, such as in a header record HTML template, server script, or client script.

-Service Portal Designer option label API option name Type Description
+Coveo widget option in the Service Portal Designer API option name Type Description

 Scope